Borrowers say they were wrongly denied loan forgiveness. Now, help is on the way

 On Tuesday, weeks after the Education Department unveiled its new PSLF rules, FedLoan Servicing confirmed to NPR that it was using the program's old rules to evaluate applications.

-"We continue to perform all relevant PSLF activity under existing [Education Department] rules and guidance until directed to do so otherwise," wrote Keith New, a spokesperson for FedLoan's parent company, The Pennsylvania Higher Education Assistance Agency (PHEAA), in an email.
+"We continue to perform all relevant PSLF activity under existing [Education Department] rules and guidance until directed to do so otherwise," wrote Keith New, a spokesperson for The Pennsylvania Higher Education Assistance Agency, which operates as FedLoan nationally, in an email.

 But just a few days before, on Friday, Oct.
 29, the Education Department had sent an email to FedLoan instructing the servicer to stop rejecting applications from borrowers whose loans likely qualify for forgiveness under the new rules.